 As used in the figure, the header is the header of the whole page and so is the footer, which is absolutely fine and correct.
 In this setup, the header can typically embrace a “nav” element with the web site navigation menu.
 This is the kind of arrangement we will adopt for our pages during this course.

 Let’s instead consider a page with several articles inside (just one is shown in the figure), for example a posts page in a Blog.
 Each article could have it’s own header and footer.
 The header could contain the title and author of the article, the footer could contain links related to the article, contact info for the author, or something else.
-In this case, the header is the header of the parent article element, not the header of the whole page.
+In this case, the header would be the header of the parent article element rather than the header of the whole page.

 The semantics of the article element is related to the fact that articles are intended as self-contained “reusable” elements.

 From the w3 article definition

 “The article element represents a self-contained composition in a document, page, application, or site and that is, in principle, independently distributable or reusable, e.g. in syndication.
 This could be a forum post, a magazine or newspaper article, a blog entry, a user-submitted comment, an interactive widget or gadget, or any other independent item of content.”

 For the purpose of this course we do not really need this element.
 If you want to deepen your knowledge about this tag check out the relevant pages at w3 schools

 “Examples of sections would be chapters, the various tabbed pages in a tabbed dialog box, or the numbered sections of a thesis.
 A Web site’s home page could be split into sections for an introduction, news items, and contact information.”